KColagiovanni/Strava_Activity/README.md

 * Scroll down to "Download or Delete Your Account" and select "Get Started".
 * Under "Download Request (optional)", select "Request You Archive".
 * The archive will be emailed to the email account associated with the account, it could take several hours.
+* Once the email arrives, select "Download Archive".
+The archive will be downloaded to your default download directory.